gcc-mirror/gcc/gcc/config/cris/cris.md

 ;; Exclusive-or

 ;; See comment about "anddi3" for xordi3 - no need for such a pattern.
+;; FIXME: Do we really need the shorter variants?

 (define_insn "xorsi3"
   [(set (match_operand:SI 0 "register_operand" "=r")